The eyes are one of the main focal points of the face. Unfortunately, they are the first structures to show obvious signs of aging.

 Most eyelid surgery procedures are performed in an operating room that takes place in an outpatient surgery center or hospital.
 Light intravenous sedation and local anesthesia are used in most cases for patient comfort.
 The procedure generally takes 1-2 hours depending on the complexity of the problem.

-Eyelid Surgery Recovery
+Recovery From Eyelid Surgery

-Alternatives to Eyelid Surgery
+Non-Surgical Alternatives to Eyelid Surgery

+If surgery isn’t for you, Dr. Cilento offers a few other options.
+Signs of aging, such as fine lines and crows feet, can be addressed with non-surgical treatments.
 Botox or Dysport injections can lessen and prevent crows feet.
-Dermal fillers can treat deep grooves and dark circles under the eyes.
+Additionally, dermal fillers can treat deep grooves and dark circles under the eyes.
 Crepe-like changes in the lower lids can be treated with fractional laser.
-Dr. Cilento performs dermal fillers and botox injections, but highly recommends that you seek the services of participating MedSpa’s for laser procedures.
+Dr. Cilento offers these non-surgical treatments through Cilento Medspa and Wellness.

-Will insurance cover surgery?
+Will insurance cover Blepharoplasty?